Kotlin/kotlinx.serialization/docs-website/topics/serialization-polymorphism.md

 ```
 {kotlin-runnable="true"}

-The `type` property in the JSON output identifies the serialized subclass.
+By default, the `type` property in the JSON output SON output acts as the class discriminator and identifies the serialized subclass.
 This property is only included if you use the base class as the static type during serialization.

+> You can also configure JSON to use a different key name for the class discriminator.
+> For more information, see the [Specify class discriminator for polymorphism](serialization-json-configuration.md#specify-class-discriminator-for-polymorphism) section.
+>
+{style="tip"}

 Here's an example where a subclass is the static type, so the type property is omitted: